Jordan Murrell: International career

 Later in 2011, December Murrell was called for Canada's U18 national team to train in a USA based camp.

 In July 2012, Murrell was called up for a Canada U20 national team camp.
 Murrell captained the team in one of friendlies vs Mexico's U20 national team while appearing in both.

 In February 2013, Murrell was named to Canada's squad for the 2013 CONCACAF U20 Championship.

 In May 2016, Murrell was called to Canada's U23 national team for a pair of friendlies against Guyana and Grenada.
 He saw action in both matches.

 Personal life

-Murrell was born in London to English parents.
-At age 11, he and his family moved to Markham, Canada.
+Murrell was born in London, England, and moved with his family moved to Markham, Ontario, when he was eleven years of age.